I Love My Hair Literature Guide

 Connect: What do you like about your hair?
 Do you remember times when someone took care of your hair?
 How did you feel?
 What do you remember most?

 Connect: There are several examples of comparisons in the story.
 Her hair was like yarn or garden rows.
-What kinds of comparisons could you make about your hair.
+What kinds of comparisons can you make about your hair?

 Ask: Why do you think her classmates teased her about her hair?
 How do you feel about that?
 What are things you can say to people who tease someone about their hair?